jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 {
     "model": "scANVI|scVI|totalVI",
-    "output_path": "[s3 key where we should store the generated .tsv]", "model_path": "[s3 key where we should store the resulting model.pt]", "ref_path": "[s3 key where we can retrieve a pretrained model]", "reference_data": "[s3 key to the .h5ad file used as a reference]", "query_data": "[s3 key to the .h5ad file used for the query]", "webhook": "[url where we should make a request when we complete the query]", "debug": true,
+    "output_path": "[s3 key where we should store the generated .tsv]", "reference_data": "[s3 key to the .h5ad file used as a reference]", "query_data": "[s3 key to the .h5ad file used for the query]", "webhook": "[url where we should make a request when we complete the query]", "async": false
-    "async": false
 }
 ```